lightszero/neovmbook/docs/en/page04.md

 ```
 The trouble with variables is that they can change, so they should come from a location, not a specific value.

-For example, a list of variables, let's take a look at this program with the idea of a list of variables.
+For example, a variable table, let's take a look at this program with the idea of a variable table.

-Suppose we have a global list of variables
+Suppose we have a global variable table
 ```
     //we have a List<int> values;
     int a=1; //a is values[0]